 U. Sketches and Photographs

 This section lists a pencil sketch by Browning of “Stigant Episcopus,” presumably drawn for and given to Claire Milsand on a visit to the Bayeux Tapestries with the Milsand family in September 1870.
 There are also sketches by Sarianna Browning, including one of Mrs. Sutherland Orr.
-Among the photographs are two of Browning, signed and dated by him.
+Among the photographs are three of Browning, signed and dated by him.

 V. Personal Effects and Miscellaneous Documents